-When Cartell receives updates from the government, they automatically get uploaded to the Cartell database.
-As this information is supplied by third parties, inaccuracies can occour and uploaded to the NVDF.
+When Cartell receives updates from the NVDF or from MIAFTR, they automatically get uploaded to the Cartell database.
+As this information is supplied by third parties, inaccuracies can occur when the information is uploaded to the NVDF or MIAFTR.
 Cartell cannot be held responsible for the accuracy of the information supplied.
 Please refer to Cartell’s Terms and Conditions for further information.
-Its is a very minimal amout that are uploaded with inaccuracys so the write off data is generally very accurate.
+It is a very small number that are uploaded with inaccuracies so the write-off data is generally very accurate.

-All write off’s are uploaded from the insurance companies to the government files (NVDF) and are then shown on your Cartell Car Check.
-At the moment, only partial information is uploaded.
+Write-off’s uploaded from the insurance companies to the Government files (NVDF) are shown on your Cartell Car Check only with the partial information which is uploaded.
 On your report, you will see either ‘Written off by the Insurer’ or Scrapped vehicle destroyed’.
 Cartell is working with insurance companies to improve this and to implement the category system like we have on our UK checks.
 (See above for the insurance category details) We are heartened by the fact Irish insurers are now providing more category information to the market via the MIAFTR database.

-The frequency of which insurance information is uploaded varies from insurer to insurer but its usually no more than two weeks.
-Unfortunately, this could be a few months after the vehicle was declared a write off as the information cannot be released to the NVDF until the claim has been completely settled.
+The frequency of which insurance information is uploaded varies from insurer to insurer.
+Unfortunately, itcould be a few months after the vehicle was declared a write-off as the information cannot be released to the NVDF (or MIAFTR) until the claim has been completely settled.
 If you still have concerns about a vehicle that is not showing up as a write off, then Cartell would always recommend an engineers inspection.

 This varies depending on the write off.
-All category A and B write off should never return to the road.
-Category C and D write off’s uploaded by the insurer to the NVDF may need an engineers inspection that needs to be approved by the Department of Transport before the vehicle returns to the road.
+All Category A and Category B write-off’s should never return to the road.
+Category C and D write off’s uploaded by the insurer to the NVDF may need an engineers’ inspection that needs to be approved by the Department of Transport before the vehicle returns to the road.
 Increasingly insurers are requesting an engineers’ inspection for any Category C and Category D write-off before insuring the vehicle.
 You should check first with your insurer.
 Also bear in mind that a write-off that returns to the road will be worth less when you go to re-sell the vehicle.